Tanmayi03/Udacity--Front-End-Developer/Capstone/README.md

-This is the final capstone project of Front End Developer nanodegree program.
+This is the final capstone project of Front End Developer nanodegree program

 This is a travel app.